pollen8/petCafe/README.md

 ### TODO

-* Pick up bunnies, kill them
-* npc genererate respawns
-* shop
+* Move shop to be a resource on a map
-* bobin helper
+* add portal out of house
-* drag house onto map
+* associate NPC with map